EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 # Dependencies Injection & Services

 You likely want to access some services in your mutations.
 EntityGraphQL supports dependency injection.
-When you execute a query you can pass in an `IServiceProvider`.
+When you execute a query make sure you pass in an `IServiceProvider`.
 Here is an example with ASP.NET.

+_Note if you use [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) the registered `IServiceProvider` is provided._

 ```
 var results = _schemaProvider.ExecuteQuery(query, demoContext, HttpContext.RequestServices, null);